 September 17, 1888 – The population was up for much of the night with drumming followed by an excursion by torchlight.
 Children and adults alike, armed with thatch torches, filled the streets and went to burn their torches under the trees at the edge of the village.
 We saw hundreds of lights roaming around the fields; they stopped, then resumed their course, illuminating groups of black faces and naked torsos with a dull light.
 It seemed that one could burn oneself with the men, women, and children going around all naked.

 The sound of the drums and one or two warthog’s horns ended up giving this scene a strange vibe.

 As the drums had gone on most of the night, in the morning everyone was listless.
 Therefore, my departure from Walewale did not take place early.– Capt.
 Binger – translation mine

-The only other European known to visit Mamprugu prior to this was the German explorer Curt Von François (~April 1888, Gambaga).
+The only other Europeans known to visit Mamprugu prior to this were the German explorers Dr. Gottlob Adolf Krause (~July 1886, Walewale) and Curt Von François (~April 1888, Gambaga).
 Therefore, it is likely that Binger is the first white man to observe and document the tradition.
 It’s a shame he was more concerned with leaving for Salaga on time and didn’t bother to find out the story behind the Fire Festival.